A Timecop's Chase Around the Table: Complexity upper bounds

 \section{Complexity upper bounds}

-The main result of this section is the \PSPACE-membership of the \CNR problem for general edge periodic graphs. \begin{theorem} The \CNR problem for edge periodic graphs is contained in \PSPACE. \end{theorem} For general edge periodic graphs, the \CNR problem was reduced in~\cite{erlebach2020game} to the \textsc{And-Or Graph Reachability} problem~\cite{DBLP:journals/tcs/AlfaroHK07} via an exponential time reduction.
-The \textsc{And-Or Graph Reachability} problem is a two player game where players move a token in a graph from a source to a target.
-The set of vertices is partitioned into a set of \textsc{And} vertices and a set of \textsc{Or} vertices.
+The main result of this section is that the \CNR problem for \emph{general} edge periodic graphs can be solved in polynomial space.
+Note that two-player games may take exponentially many turns and hence containment in \PSPACE is not obvious.
+In our case, already the period of graphs on which the game is played is exponential in general.
+This prohibits a standard incremental \PSPACE algorithm approach.
+We show that despite the potentially exponential period of the sequence of graphs $\mathcal{G}(t)$ we show that we can determine whether the cop has a winning strategy by sweeping through the configuration space in a way that we only consider polynomially many vertices in each step.
+The fact that we only consider one cop and one robber is here crucial for the polynomial bound. \begin{theorem} \CNR for edge periodic graphs is contained in~\PSPACE. \end{theorem} For general edge periodic graphs, the \CNR problem was reduced in~\cite{erlebach2020game} to a variant of the \textsc{And-Or Graph Reachability} problem~\cite{DBLP:journals/tcs/AlfaroHK07} via an exponential time reduction.
+The \textsc{And-Or Graph Reachability} problem is a two player game where players move a token in an \textsc{And-Or} graph from a source to a target.
+An \textsc{And-Or} graph is a graph $G=(V_\wedge \cup V_\vee,E)$ where the set of vertices is partitioned into a set of \textsc{And} vertices $V_\wedge$ and a set of \textsc{Or} vertices $V_\vee$.
 If the token is on an \textsc{Or} vertex, then player 0 moves the token, otherwise player 1 moves the token.
 Player 0 wins if the token finally reaches the target.
 The \textsc{And-Or Graph Reachability} problem is known to be \PTIME-complete~\cite{DBLP:journals/jcss/Immerman81}.
-The reduction in~\cite{erlebach2020game} unrolls the edge periodic graph into its configuration graph including the potential positions of the cop and robber in each time step $t \leq \LCM(L_\mathcal{G})$, as well as a bit of information which party moves next.
-Hence, the constructed \textsc{And-Or} graph is of size $\mathcal{O}(|V|^2\cdot \LCM(L_\mathcal{G}))$.
-As $\LCM(L_\mathcal{G})$ can be of size exponential in $|L_\mathcal{G}|$, it follows from~\cite{erlebach2020game} that \CNR is contained in \EXPTIME.
-Note that the exponential blow-up comes from the very deterministic process of unrolling the edge periodic graph into a TVG with global periodicity $\LCM(L_\mathcal{G})$.
-Representing this TVG in a framework which only allows for global periodicity, such as the setting in~\cite{wehmuth2015unifying}, would require a representation of the TVG in size $\mathcal{O}(\LCM(L_\mathcal{G}))$ and allow for a polynomial time reduction to the \textsc{And-Or Graph Reachability} problem yielding membership in \PTIME for \CNR in this setting.
+The reduction in~\cite{erlebach2020game} unrolls the edge periodic graph into its configuration graph.
+Considering the \CNR problem, we define for an edge periodic graph $\mathcal{G} = (V, E, \tau)$, the \emph{configuration graph} $\mathcal{C}_\mathcal{G} = ( V_{\mathcal{C}_\mathcal{G}}, E_{\mathcal{C}_\mathcal{G}})$ of $\mathcal{G}$ with node set $V \times V \times \{c, r\} \times [\LCM(L_\mathcal{G})]$.
+Here, a node $(u_c, u_r, s, t)$ denotes in the temporal snapshot graph $\mathcal{G}(t)$, that the cop is on vertex $u_c$, the robber on vertex $u_r$, and the cop moves next if $s=c$, otherwise the robber moves next.
+A node $(u_c, u_r, s, t)$ is connected with a directed edge to some node $(u_c', u_r', s', (t+1) \mod \LCM(L_\mathcal{G}))$, if $s = c$, $s'=r$, $u_r' = u_r$, and $u_c' = u_c$ or $u_c$ and $u_c'$ are connected by an edge which is present in time step $t$.
+If $s=r$ the same holds for $c$ and $r$ interchanged.
+Hence, the configuration graph $\mathcal{C}_\mathcal{G}$ is of size $\mathcal{O}(|V|^2\cdot \LCM(L_\mathcal{G}))$.